 Dual-Joint Enrollment Program

-CLC offers a discounted tuition rate for online joint enrollment courses; all courses are $150 per credit (25% discounted rate) and students can earn up to 24 college credits while still in high school.
-Compared to courses while in college, CLC’s joint enrollment opportunity offers the potential for significant cost savings in the long-term.
+CLC offers a discounted tuition rate for online dual-joint enrollment courses; all courses are $175 per credit (discounted rate) and students can earn up to 24 college credits while still in high school.
+Compared to courses while in college, CLC’s dual-joint enrollment opportunity offers the potential for significant cost savings in the long term.
 Local joint enrollment students, having access to on-campus facilities (not including room and board), will assume the standard per credit hour rate of $200, as per the CLC Academic Catalog (all guidelines applicable).

 There are no scholarships or certificates associated with the Dual-Joint enrollment program at Christian Life College.
 All fees are the responsibility of the student/parent.